 Your store could exclusively serve your local area, only distributing within a small region, but still, get no recognition for it in the rankings.
 All because you did not state it to Google in the right way.

 You need to keep in mind that Google pays attention to how you present your store.
 It might be a local store, but do you market it as a local store?
-The point is, don’t sit back and expect Google algorithm to figure everything out without you needing to state it.
+The point is, don’t sit back and expect the Google algorithm to figure everything out without you needing to state it.

 If you want to get more local traffic, you may make it clear to Google in the following ways: